mostafaahmed97/jLox/notes/grammar-evolution.md

                | IDENTIFIER ;
 ```

-A call rule is slotted between Primary & Unary to have the highest precedence.
+The call rule is slotted between Primary & Unary to have the highest precedence.

-A call is a Primary expression followed by a list of arguments, each of those arguments can expand to an Expression itself.
+Call is a Primary expression followed by a list of arguments, each of those arguments can expand to an Expression itself.

-To declare a function we extended the Declaration rule
+To declare a function we extended the **declaration** rule
 in statement grammar to expand to a function declaration.

 ```Java